By Proppi Editorial Team Updated 9 min read

 Further Reading

-If you’re investing in property across NZ or Australia, our Property Investment Gotchas 101 series covers the tax rules, hidden costs, and compliance traps that generate all those documents in the first place — from the bright-line test and Healthy Homes compliance to stamp duty and hidden costs across the Tasman.
+If you’re investing in property across New Zealand or Australia, our Property Investment Gotchas 101 series covers the tax rules, hidden costs, and compliance traps that generate all those documents in the first place — from the bright-line test and Healthy Homes compliance to stamp duty and hidden costs across the Tasman.

 For a timely compliance cluster, the Rental Rule Changes Watch 2026 series shows how tenancy changes, pet bonds, Inland Revenue records, bright-line dates, and Australian Taxation Office deduction guidance all become source-document questions.